dhmine/tripadvisor-hotels-scraper/README.md

 # tripadvisor-hotels-scraper
 This shows you how to scrap hotels and their reviews in tripAdvisor using BeautifulSoup and selenium.
-We took Nice -France- as an example.
+We took France counrty as an example.

 # Requirements
 Python 3.9